November 1964 Vietnam floods: Background and synopsis

 The 1964 typhoon season was the most active Pacific typhoon season on record, due in part to unusually strong tropical waves that were prevalent in the latter-half of the year.
 According to the Mariners Weather Log, six tropical cyclones formed in the western Pacific in November 1964, of which four became typhoons; this represented unusually high tropical activity for the month.
 Vietnam had been struck by three other typhoons—Tilda, Winnie, and Violet—earlier in the year, which along with Iris, Joan, and Kate in November constituted a total of six typhoons striking the country between the 11th and 22nd parallel north in 1964, along with two other tropical storms.

 Typhoons Iris, Joan, and Kate made landfalls on Vietnam within a 12-day period in November.
-The first storm, Iris, may have developed from a tropical disturbance east of Samar as early as October 31 according to tracking data from the Japan Meteorological Agency (JMA).
+The first storm, Iris, may have developed from a tropical disturbance east of Samar in the Philippines as early as October 31 according to tracking data from the Japan Meteorological Agency (JMA).
 Weather observations detected the system, named Iris, as it tracked westward South China Sea in early November.
 Iris strengthened into a low-end typhoon with one-minute maximum sustained winds of 120 km/h (75 mph) on October 4 as estimated by the Joint Typhoon Warning Center (JTWC) shortly before moving ashore South Vietnam near Qui Nhơn.
 The storm weakened quickly over the rough terrain of Southeast Asia, and dissipated inland on November 5.

 Like Iris, Typhoon Joan may have begun to develop east on the Philippines as early as November 4 according to data from the JMA.
 The incipient system moved west into the South China Sea, and on November 6 ships reported the presence of a tropical storm with winds of 75 km/h (45 mph).
 The system, named Joan, became a typhoon on November 8 and attained peak one-minute sustained winds of 130 km/h (70 mph) before making landfall on Vietnam north of Nha Trang later that day.
 Heavy rains associated with Joan had already been impacting Vietnam days ahead of landfall.
 Joan quickly weakened inland, though its remnants may have persisted on a southwestward course into the Gulf of Thailand for five more days.

 Typhoon Kate formed within the South China Sea in mid-November and organized into a tropical storm by November 13.
 It took an initially erratic path, reversing and shifting its heading several times before embarking on a more steady west-northwestward course on November 15.
 Kate became a typhoon later that day and struck the Vietnamese coast near Nha Trang on November 16; one-minute sustained winds just prior to landfall were estimated by the JTWC at around 120 km/h (75 mph).